 What is it?

 Skoda may have been handed the mammoth responsibility of developing upcoming small electric cars not only for its own brand but also for Volkswagen (ID 1, ID 2) and Seat (‘Acandra’), but it isn’t neglecting the original crew - very much including the Skoda Fabia.

 This is the new and much-changed Fabia, which straight away looks quite a handsome car in light of its lowly and very much unchanged status as the wallet-friendly supermini in the Skoda line-up.
 It goes on sale in September from around £15,500 (about £19,000 as tested) and will rival the likes of the Peugeot 208, Ford Fiesta, Renault Clio and Toyota Yaris – all of them impressive in their own ways.

 The new platform also brings extra interior space.
-Moving the Fabia on from the veteran PQ35 chassis, which was deployed for the Mk5 Golf, has allowed the wheelbase to grow by 94mm, meaning there’s more leg room in the back of the car.
-At 380 litres, the new boot is also an exact match in terms of raw capacity for the current Mk8 Golf and beats the Ford Focus – both cars firmly in the class above what is now Skoda’s entry-level model, after the Citigo was retired.
+Moving the Fabia on from the veteran PQ35 chassis, which was deployed for the Mk5 Volkswagen Golf, has allowed the wheelbase to grow by 94mm, meaning there’s more leg room in the back of the car.
+At 380 litres, the new boot is also an exact match in terms of raw capacity for the current Mk8 Volkswagen Golf and beats the Ford Focus – both cars firmly in the class above what is now the Czech brand’s entry-level model, after the Skoda Citigo was retired.
 The Fabia’s Tardis credentials seem assured.

 With the new platform comes a lightly revised engine line-up.
 It still consists mostly of 1.0-litre three-cylinder petrol units in either MPI (naturally aspirated) or TSI (turbocharged) forms, and these range from a measly 65bhp to a more reassuring 109bhp.
 In the lower ranks, a five-speed manual gearbox is your only option, but higher outputs bring the choice of having either a six-speed manual or a seven-speed dual-clutch automatic (DSG).